How to look for records of... Gay, lesbian and bisexual history

 You can also carry out a search for all files currently tagged as ‘LGBT’ in the ‘tags’ section of Discovery.
 If you find relevant files that haven’t been tagged you can add an ‘LGBT’ tag to help future researchers.

 The Your Archives online list of themed documents is another good starting point and will identify documents relevant to a number of the sections that follow.

-4. Useful records
+4. Court and legal records